-The IRmadillo for Alumina Refining
+The IRmadillo for Monitoring the Alumina Refining Process

 Alumina refining is a complex and hazardous process involving variable natural materials, hazardous and corrosive chemicals, high pressures and high temperatures – making traditional measuring and monitoring techniques almost impossible.
 Process improvement and optimisation requires an effective method of monitoring the process stream compositions, so how can this be achieved in such a harsh environment?